 A strong backside is about more than just being able to fill out a pair of pants.
-It serves as the foundation of strength for the entire body, meaning it will allow you to build more muscle all over.
-Try doing any big compound lift with weak glutes.
-It's not gonna happen.
+It's the foundation of strength for the entire body and will allow you to build more muscle all over.

-The glutes can handle a tremendous workload, but a lot of the classic big lifts that work the glutes the most – namely squats, deadlifts, and lunges – can take a real toll on the lower back and knees when done in excess.
-Therefore, it's important to sprinkle some more joint-friendly glute exercises into your program to blast your ass without beating yourself up too badly.
+The glutes can handle a tremendous workload, but a lot of the classic big lifts that work the glutes the most – squats, deadlifts, lunges – can take a toll on the lower back and knees in excess.
+So it's important to sprinkle some more joint-friendly glute exercises into your program to blast your ass without beating yourself up too badly.

 The trap bar lets you keep your hands more in line with your body, thereby reducing shear on the spine.
 It's very similar to using dumbbells, just with a far greater loading capacity.
 One cue I like is to think about trying to reach your hands behind you as you lower down.
 You won't actually be able to do it, especially with heavier loads, but just thinking you will puts you in a better position and allows you to sit back into the hinge more to load your glutes as opposed to your lower back.

 The trouble that I've found with bilateral glute bridges is that because it's a relatively short range of motion and you're calling on the strongest muscle in your body (the glutes) to move the load, you can really pile on the weight – far more than you can deadlift.
 That's not a bad thing alone, but as the loads get heavier, it can get pretty uncomfortable for the neck and hips, and there's a tendency for your body to slide backwards on the floor as you bridge up.
 And after a hard leg work out, the last thing I feel like doing is loading and unloading a barbell with a shitload of weight.
 So if I'm being completely honest, I guess it was laziness that drove me to try single leg barbell glute bridges in the first place.